 If you’re visualizing Tom Brady’s face on a dartboard, you can throw a couple steel tips during halftime at this huge and homey Hell’s Kitchen sports bar.
 Of course, you can also keep your cool at the long bar, which features a hypnotic, color changing ice rail that keeps brewskies frigid until poured.
 The 120-ounce Tower of Power brews and The Wheel, a free-drink tourney, will keep you occupied from kick-off till closing.

 Mulholland’s Sports Bar

 With more televisions than you can count on two hands, 200 Fifth is both a food and sports haven.
-The Park Slope haunt on Brooklyn’s Fifth Avenue will certainly be a hot spot for the borough’s football fans.
-The bar features 40 beers on tap, and some nicely proportioned items on their “Bargain Menu.”
+This Park Slope spot on Brooklyn’s Fifth Avenue will certainly be a regular locale for the borough’s football fans.
+The bar features a wide selection of beers on tap, and some nicely proportioned items on their “Bargain Menu.”
 The place gets bustling, so get there early – especially during sporting events.

 If you’re Midtown-bound and itching to find a great spot to watch the game, head over to Mustang Harry’s on Seventh Ave.
 Mustang Harry’s boasts the “longest bar in NYC” lined with your favorite beers, cocktails and more than 20 high definition TVs for your viewing pleasure.

 25 West 51st St